 Essential items for camping in British Columbia

-- I say it often on this site, but a lightweight tarp is a must have when camping in BC.
-Great for both shade or rain, these tarps pack down conveniently small.
+• I say it often on this site, but a lightweight tarp is a must-have when camping in BC.
+Great for both shade and rain, these tarps pack down conveniently small.
 We personally use a Rab Siltarp 2

-Visit our Shop page to see more recommended items for camping and outdoor adventure
+Visit our Resources page to see more recommended items for camping and outdoor adventure

 Check out these other posts featuring camping in beautiful British Columbia: